 Asset Useful Life - Years

-Buildings and buiding improvements 40
+Buildings 40

 Equipment 5 - 20

-Furniture & fixtutures 10 - 15
+Furniture and fixtures 10 - 15

 Infrastructure 10 - 100

-Library materials, furniture & fixtures 7 - 10
+Library materials, furniture and fixtures 7 - 10

-Parks & pathways 10 - 60
+Park and pathways 10 - 60

 Vehicles 7 - 9

+Waterworks equipment 9

-Waterworks equipment & infrastucture 7 - 100
+Waterworks infrastructure 15 - 100

 Amortization is prorated to six months in the year of acquisition and in the year of disposal.
 Assets under construction are not amortized until the asset is available for productive use.